(Updated March 28, 2018)

 Prescription testosterone products such as AndroGel and Androderm can be an effective treatment for men with low testosterone levels caused by certain medical conditions.
 Use of these products have skyrocketed in recent years, in large part because they are being marketed and prescribed to older men.
 But the benefit and safety of testosterone therapies have not been established for age-related low testosterone.

-Research shows that testosterone products like AndroGel and Androderm can increase heart attack and stroke risk.
+Testosterone products like AndroGel and Androderm may increase heart attack and stroke risk.

 A growing body of research suggests that testosterone products increase heart attack and stroke risk.
 Manufacturers, however, only recently placed warning labels for cardiovascular side effects on their products.
 For years they’ve promoted testosterone therapy for a wide range of unapproved uses, exposing millions of men to potentially deadly side effects.

 Did you take AndroGel or a similar testosterone treatment and experience a heart attack, stroke, pulmonary embolism, or other cardiovascular injury?
-Get in touch with ClassAction.com and learn your legal options.
+Contact us to learn your legal options.

 A Brief History of Synthetic Testosterone

 Manufacturers such as AbbVie, Eli Lilly, Pfizer, and GlaxoSmithKline have captured the modern market for testosterone therapies, but synthetic testosterone has been around for nearly a century and scientific interest in the use and effects of testosterone date back to the 19th century.